 Our success depends, in part, on growing the number of learners and instructors engaging with our platform.
 We believe the increase in the number of instructors increases the quality and quantity of the content available on our platform, in turn making our platform more appealing and engaging to learners in both our Enterprise and Consumer segments.
 This increase in learners then attracts more instructors to our platform.
 This dynamic marketplace model takes time to build and may grow at a slower pace than we expect.
 In addition, although the number of individual and UB learners and instructors engaging with our platform has grown in recent years, there can be no assurance that this growth will continue at its current pace or at all.
-For example, there is significant uncertainty regarding the adoption and growth of remote, online and asynchronous learning and training compared to the traditional models of education and training, which may adversely affect demand for our platform.
+For example, there is significant uncertainty regarding the adoption and growth of remote, online and asynchronous learning and training, as well as skills-based learning, compared to the traditional models of education and training, which may adversely affect demand for our platform.
+In addition, we have recently experienced elongated sales cycles for our UB offerings as a result of what we believe to be budget tightening as a result of economic uncertainty.
 If we fail to grow or maintain the number of learners and instructors engaging with our platform will diminish and our revenue will decline.